 Another note.
 Yes, another note about the sicknesses going around your kids’ school.
-Whooping Cough.
+Croup.
 Strep.
 Influenza.
 RSV.
-Just seeing the words is enough to send mamas and daddies into a panic.
-The CDC said that RSV results in an average of 57,527 hospitalizations among little ones younger than five each year in the United States.
-So what do you do to help keep your family safe?
+Just reading the words is enough to send mamas and daddies into a panic.
+The CDC reported that RSV leads to an average of 57,527 hospitalizations among little ones younger than five each year in the US.
+So how do you help keep your family safe?

 Understand Indoor Air Pollution

-The CDC warns that poor indoor air quality can result in lung diseases such as asthma and also cause headaches, nausea, and fatigue.
-Additionally, the American College of Allergists report that 50% of all diseases are either caused or exacerbated by polluted indoor air.
-The Texas DSHS noted that air within homes and buildings can be two to five times more polluted than outdoor air, and in serious cases, 1000 times more polluted.
+The CDC warns that poor indoor air quality can result in lung diseases such as asthma and also cause headaches, nausea, and tiredness.
+Additionally, the American College of Allergists report that 50% of all diseases are either caused or aggravated by polluted indoor air.
+The Texas DSHS noted that air within homes and buildings can be two to five times more polluted than outdoor air, and in severe cases, 1000 times more polluted.
 There are two key causes of poor indoor air quality:

-- Pollutants (cleaning products, inadequately maintained or unclean heating and cooling or humidification devises, smoke, etc)
+- Pollutant sources (cleaning products, inadequately maintained or unclean heating and cooling or humidification systems, tobacco, etc)

-So all this info – what is it for?
+So all this information – what is it for?
 What do you do?
 How can you make sure you and your kids aren’t breathing adulterated, illness-inducing air?

 Luckily, we have options.